apereo/apereo.github.io/_posts/cas/2017-07-05-cas-contribution-guide.md

 If you find that contributing to the project is at the moment out of your reach, don't worry.
 There are resources, [here](https://www.coursera.org/) and [here](https://www.apereo.org/content/commercial-affiliates) that can provide training and support to get you started for the win.

+All contribution must be via an [Apereo Individual Contributor License Agreement].
+If your work is on behalf of a corporation, that corporation should also register an [Apereo Corporate Contributor License Agreement].

 # Do I need an issue first?